Princeton University Data & Information Overview

 The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
 This rate at Princeton for first-time, full-time students is 87%, which is better than the national average of 33.3%.

 During the 2017-2018 academic year, there were 4,774 undergraduates at Princeton with 4,689 being full-time and 85 being part-time.

 How Much Does Princeton University Cost?overall average net price of Princeton is $9,836.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Princeton, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do Princeton Graduates Make?bachelor's degree recipients from Princeton make around $74,700 per year during the early years of their employment.
-That's great news for Princeton students since it is 88% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Princeton Graduates Make?students who graduate with a bachelor's degree from Princeton make about $95,689 a year during their first few years of employment after graduation.
+That's great news for Princeton students since it is 125% more than the average college graduate's salary of $42,485 per year.

 Location of Princeton University